DNA Tests Available > Sibling DNA Testing

 If a KNOWN parent is available for testing, then they will be included in the test for FREE as this may increase the overall accuracy of the test.

-The test analyses up to 34 genetic locations on the DNA strand to create a DNA profile for each test participant.
+The test analyses genetic locations on the DNA strand to create a DNA profile for each test participant.
 The DNA profiles of the test participants are then compared.

 The test is based on the fact that biologically related individuals should have more DNA in common than unrelated individuals.
 On average the DNA of full siblings will match at more DNA locations than half siblings, and half siblings will match at more DNA locations than unrelated people.